 Are pharmaceutical ‘smart drugs’ true ‘nootropics’?

 Popular medications to improve mental performance and concentration include stimulants like Adderall.
 These do offer increased focus but are often associated with side effects, bringing them further away from the definition of a true nootropic.
-These drugs also require a doctor’s approval.
+Common side effects many people suffer from include irritability, insomnia, heart palpitations and anorexia.
 If you would like more information on herbal alternatives to these medications check out our blog post ‘Herbs for ADHD’.

 How Nootropics Work: